whistlegraph/2022.aesthetic.computer/README.txt

    - [] Speed
    - [] Spatialization
  + Done
+  - [x] Add ability to stop bgm from playing.
   - [x] Add vf music to a bucket or a server / make the bgm piece to load a track.
   - [x] This piece should have a common library that any piece can opt into in boot via a music() or track() function.
   - [x] Play it back via an audio tag in the bios audio-graph.